 Have Contingency Plans Ready:

 Attrition is the biggest problem you should be ready to deal with.
 Most vendors are facing this problem with their employees.
-Many managers experienced 100% turn around in their team within a year.
-Some will not give you enough time to do knowledge transfer to replacement member.
+Many managers experienced a 100% turnaround in their team within a year.
+Some will not give you enough time to do knowledge transfer to replacement members.
 You need to prepare yourself for any unforeseen situation.
 Make sure you have work rotations in your team to do various kinds of the task to avoid any boredom.
-Make sure each one of your team can do all kinds of task in case of any situation.
+Make sure each one of your team can do all kinds of tasks in case of any situation.
 Do not try to make a dependency on one person.
 Distribute the work.
 Periodically conduct cross-functional training in the team.
 In case of a sudden resignation by someone, will not be impacted severely to the team.

 Well defined process:

-Overall outsourcing work is not that easy as we think.
+Overall, outsourcing work is not that easy as we think.
 You should consider these points as initially thought before taking the decision of outsourcing.
-There are many more points you should consider which is actually not given here but exist and that depends upon the process you defined in past.
+There are many more points you should consider which are actually not given here but exist and that depends upon the process you defined in the past.

-Please share your experience about outsourcing?
+Please share your experience with outsourcing.
 Do not forget to share.